top of page

 Practical move: A one-page dashboard linking headcount and turnover per entity to the applicable rule can resolve most internal scope debates.

 The deferral is a genuine reprieve, but markets are watching how firms use it.
-The best programs are already using 2025–2026 to mature their CSRD infrastructure.
+The best programs are already using 2025 and 2026 to mature their CSRD infrastructure.
 A pragmatic sequencing approach looks like this:

-Lock your data dictionary.
+2. Lock your data dictionary.
 Define every metric, source system, owner, and control.
 Treat it as a living document that audit and sustainability teams can co-own.
+With the simplified ESRS reducing mandatory datapoints by 61 percent, the underlying data architecture still needs to be coherent and auditable for the datapoints that remain.

-Pilot limited assurance early.
-Test a handful of metrics in 2026—even if not required—to identify control gaps before your first full reporting cycle.
+3. Pilot limited assurance early.
+Test a handful of metrics in 2026, even if not required, to identify control gaps before your first full reporting cycle.

-Key insight: Each of these steps cuts future assurance risk and accelerates sign-off when limited assurance becomes mandatory.
+4. Key insight: Each of these steps cuts future assurance risk and accelerates sign-off when limited assurance applies to your first mandatory filing.

 Materiality Documentation: What Supervisors and Auditors Expect